kshayk/react-basics-one/README.md

 and is synced with the actual DOM in the browser after the rendering of the components.
-The reason React will want to keep such virtual DOM and not just use the actual DOM is so if a change occurs in one of the components by any user action (like adding a new item to a list via a form) instead of rendering the entire UI in the browser all over again, React will compare the newly formed DOM based on the user interaction against the virtual DOM and will only change the part in the virtual DOM where the UI has changed, without re-rendering the entire page, which gives React the advantage of being very fast when used in dynamically-changing UIs on websites.
+The reason React will want to keep such virtual DOM and not just use the actual DOM is so if a change occurs in one of the components by any user action (like adding a new item to a list via a form) instead of rendering the entire UI in the browser all over again, React will compare the newly forme~~d DOM based on the user interaction against the virtual DOM and will only change the part in the virtual DOM where the UI has changed, without re-rendering the entire page, which gives React the advantage of being very fast when used in dynamically-changing UIs on websites.